 If there are constant false alarms you are experiencing with your better security camera, chances are your battery camera won't last very long on a single charge.

 To reduce false alerts or filter out unwanted alerts, try reducing sensor sensibility accordingly and regularly.
 By doing so, it could consequently reduce the number of motion detection and motion alert, which reduce battery consumption.

-Most battery-powered security cameras are constantly on standby, which means it won’t use battery unless it’s activated.
-In order to put the WiFi security cameras to good use, try schedule dates and zone specific areas of interest, such as front door, doormat, and windows.
+Most battery-powered security cameras are constantly on standby, which means it won't use battery unless it's activated.
+In order to put the WiFi security cameras to good use, you may schedule the motion detection time based on your need to reduce battery usage.

 Many users have been constantly plagued by unwanted motion alerts, be it as by your furry dog, the cute cat or blowing trees, a culprit for rapid power drainage.